Get

 2. They’re Ill

 Sometimes, a kitten will bite on anything that their little mouth comes into contact with when they are feeling ill.
-It might be due to gastrointestinal distress, a worm infection, a sore paw, or even a pulled muscle.
-Whatever the case, biting helps them relieve stress that gets built up from dealing with their pain.
+It might be due to gastrointestinal distress, a worm infection, a sore paw, dental pain, or even a pulled muscle.
+Whatever the case, biting helps them cope with discomfort or irritability.
 If signs of distress and/or discomfort are accompanied by biting, illness is a likely cause.
 It’s a good idea to seek out assistance from a veterinarian at this point.

 3. They’re Looking for Attention

 Most kittens like attention, and they will go to great lengths to get it.
 So, don’t be surprised if your kitten comes up and bites you on the hand while you’re typing on your computer’s keyboard.
 By playing back with your cat at this time, you are rewarding their disruptive behavior.
 That said, you don’t want to ignore them, as they’re telling you that they need attention.
-Therefore, it’s a good idea to let your kitty know that biting is unacceptable and then wait until they stop the behavior before interacting in a safe and fun manner with them.
+Therefore, it’s a good idea to let your kitty know that biting is unacceptable by calmly moving away and then waiting until they stop the behavior before interacting in a safe and fun manner with them.
+The clue is to use positive reinforcement by rewarding calm behavior rather than reacting to biting.

 kitten climbing on its owners legs and biting shoelaces